cmek/awx-test/README.md

 ```

 # EOS configs
+            using the following variables:
+            vlan - 1234
+            s_tag - 42
+            service_key = "SO123456"

-## Service1 - primary on remote, secondary on local, delivered to single port
+## Service1 - primary (ceos1 eth1/1) on remote, secondary (ceos4 eth1/1) on local, delivered to single port.
+Client on ceos4 eth1/5

 Config for ceos1(192.168.1.1):
 ______________________________